openlab-at-city-tech/openlab/wp-content/plugins/link-library/readme.txt

 == Changelog ==

+= 6.3.2 =
+* Added new shortcode parameters to be able to override the number of links to be displayed, the order in which links are displayed and the direction of that order.
+All new parameters are documented in the first tab of the library configurations page.

+= 6.3.1 =
+* Add new shortcode parameter taglistoverride allowing users to specify a comma-separated list of tags to filter links with

 = 6.3 =
 * Added new Presets section to library configurations to allow new users to quickly experience the most commonly requested link layouts